Blackwolf499/SpartanStudy/README.md

 - Menu Items to Start, Pause, Restart.

-It updates and logs your global positional ranking every 60 seconds by accessing an API that TryHackMe hadn't secured properly (many of their APIs have access control enabled).
+It updates and logs your global positional ranking every 60 seconds by utulising TryHackMe undocumented API's.
 It monitors daily increase of rank, as-well as displaying your change in global rank expressed as a percentage, so you can see how many people you've surpassed in a days work.